Homemade Crunch Bars

 I remember the day I perfected this recipe.
 It was a rainy afternoon, my kids were home sick, and all I had were pantry staples.
 I poured a mug of coffee, dumped crisped rice cereal and butter into a bowl, then microwaved the chocolate to a glossy finish.

-As soon as I pressed the mixture into a pan and took that first bite, I knew I'd stumbled on something special.
+I took that first bite, I knew I'd stumbled on something special.
 The chocolate was smooth, the peanut butter mellow, and the rice cereal crackled joyfully.

 Since then, I've made this favorite candy bar for potlucks, midnight cravings, and after‑school snacks.
-Each time someone tries them, their face lights up, and the pan is empty in minutes.
 A friend once said, "These should be illegal, they're that good."
 That kind of reaction never gets old.

 I've also tested variations: stirring in chopped nuts, swapping in dark or semi-sweet chocolate chips, even forming cups instead of bars.
 Every tweak taught me more about balance: too much peanut butter softens the bar, too little makes it dry.
 After dozens of batches, the proportions below hit the best texture every time.